Turtles All the Way Down (novel)

-Turtles All the Way Down is a young adult novel written by American author John Green.
-The novel was published on October 10, 2017 by Dutton Books.
-It is Green's fifth solo novel, and his seventh overall.
-Its publication was announced during VidCon 2017, the online video conference co-founded by Green and his brother Hank.
-It was his first published work since his 2012 novel The Fault in Our Stars.
-The novel debuted at number 1 on the New York Times bestseller list in the category of "Young Adult Hardcover Books".
-It stayed at the top of the list for 15 weeks and remained on the list for 62 weeks.
-In December 2017, Green announced that a film adaptation was in development, with filming beginning in April 2022 after years in development hell.
+Turtles All the Way Down is a young adult drama novel written by American author John Green published on October 10, 2017, by Dutton Books.
+It is Green's fifth solo novel and his seventh overall.
+The novel debuted at number 1 on The New York Times Best Seller list in the category of "Young Adult Hardcover Books" and stayed at the top for 15 weeks and remained on the list for 62 weeks.

 Background

 The story centers on 16-year-old Aza Holmes, an American high school student with OCD and anxiety, and her search for a fugitive billionaire who happens to be a neighbor's father.
 She is grieving the loss of her own father while a budding relationship grows between her and the billionaire's son.
 Additionally, the novel explores Aza's relationship with her best friend, Daisy.
 The only other details of the plot revealed to the public before release were that it was to contain, either literally or figuratively, a tuatara, Star Wars fan fiction, an unexpected reunion, friendship, and values of life.

 Speaking about the novel, Green stated: "This is my first attempt to write directly about the kind of mental illness that has affected my life since childhood, so while the story is fictional, it is also quite personal."

+The title alludes to the concept of infinite regress.